collectiveidea/awesome_nested_set/README.md

 class CreateCategories < ActiveRecord::Migration

   def self.up
-    add_column :categories, :parent_id, :integer # Comment this line if your project already have this column
+    add_column :categories, :parent_id, :integer # Comment this line if your project already has this column
-    # Category.where(parent_id: 0).update_all(parent_id: nil) # Uncomment this line if your project already have :parent_id
+    # Category.where(parent_id: 0).update_all(parent_id: nil) # Uncomment this line if your project already has :parent_id
     add_column :categories, :lft      , :integer
     add_column :categories, :rgt      , :integer
     add_column :categories, :depth    , :integer  # this is optional.